 - Are your transportation costs very high?
 Are costs subject to supply chain disruptions?
 Do you need to take advantage of economies of scale?

 - Do you need more efficient tracking and supply chain visibility?
 Do you have the technologies that give you real-time tracking and visibility of loads?
-Are you warehouse management systems (WMS) and enterprise resource planning (ERP) systems updated?
+Are your warehouse management systems (WMS) and enterprise resource planning (ERP) systems updated?

 - Are you suffering from poor inventory and warehouse management?
 Are you failing to record and manage your goods-related activity within a physical space?